rwokano/CleaningDataProject/README.md

 README.md | This ReadMe markdown file.
-CodeBook.md | The file containing the variable descriptions, and a description of the processing done in the code file *run_analysis.R* run_analysis.R | The file containing the statements used to transform the raw data to the result set of *tidy data* Tidy_Result.txt | Tab delimited text file which averages each varibale in the raw data (that is a Mean or Std Dev) by the test subject and the activity.
+CodeBook.md | The file containing the variable descriptions, and a description of the processing done in the code file *run_analysis.R* run_analysis.R | The file containing the statements used to transform the raw data to the result set of *tidy data* Tidy_Result.txt | Tab delimited text file which averages each variable that was selected from the raw data by the test subject and the activity.